 DIRECTORS RESPONSIBILITY STATEMENT

-In accordance with Section 134 (5) of the Companies Act 2013 the Board of Directorsof the Bank hereby declares and confirms that:
+In accordance with Section 134 (5) of the Companies Act 2013 the Board of Directorsof the Bank hereby declares and con irms that:-

-ii) The Directors had selected such accounting policies and applied them consistentlyand made judgements and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Bank at the end of the nancial year and of thePro t & Loss of the Bank for that period.
+ii) The Directors had selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of a airs of the Bank at the end of the _inancial year and of thePro it & Loss of the Bank for that period.

 iv) The Directors had prepared the annual accounts on a going concern basis.